microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

 ## Setup

 The AVR128DA48 Curiosity Nano Develpment Board is used as test platform.
-Connect the device to the PC using the USB cable before proceeding on working with the project.
+To setup the board, connect the device to the PC using the USB cable before proceeding on working with the project.
 ![AVR128DA48 Curiosity Nano Develpment Board](Images/AVR128DA48%20Curiosity%20Nano.png)